nextauthjs/next-auth/CONTRIBUTING.md

        npm i
        npm run build

+3. Link your project back to your local copy of next auth:

+       cd ../your-application
+       npm link ../next-auth

-3. Link React between the repo and the version installed in your project:
+4. Finally link React between the repo and the version installed in your project:

+       cd ../next-auth
        npm link ../your-application/node_modules/react

 *This is an annoying step and not obvious, but is needed because of how React has been written (otherwise React crashes when you try to use the `useSession()` hook in your project).*

-4. Finally link your project back to your local copy of next auth:

-       cd ../your-application
-       npm link ../next-auth

 That's it!